July 3, 20268 min readMoney

 Is an Inheritance Taxable?

-Two exceptions deserve attention.
-Five states, which are Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania, impose their own inheritance tax in 2026, with rates that usually depend on your relationship to the person who died.
-If you live in one of those states, or the person who died did, check the rules before you spend anything.
+There are two exceptions worth noting, though.
+First, five states—Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania—still have their own inheritance taxes in 2026.
+The rates usually depend on how closely you were related to the person who passed away.
+If you live in one of those states, or if the person who died did, it's worth checking the rules before you start spending.

-The other exception is inherited pre-tax retirement money.
-Withdrawals from an inherited traditional IRA or 401(k) are taxable income to you in the year you take them, and those accounts come with their own withdrawal deadlines worth reading about separately.
+The other big exception is inherited retirement money—things like traditional IRAs or 401(k)s.
+When you withdraw from those accounts, the money counts as taxable income in the year you take it.
+Plus, these accounts come with their own set of withdrawal deadlines that you'll want to understand separately.

-• Fill your emergency fund: three to six months of expenses in a savings account you agree not to touch.
+• First, build (or pad) your emergency fund.
+Aim for three to six months of living expenses in a savings account you promise not to touch except for real emergencies.

-• Fund tax-advantaged retirement accounts, such as an IRA, which allows contributions of up to $7,500 in 2026 if you have earned income.
+• Max out your tax-advantaged retirement accounts.
+For 2026, that's up to $7,500 for an IRA if you have earned income.

-• Invest what remains in a plain taxable brokerage account, with a strategy simple enough to explain in one sentence.
+• Invest whatever's left in a plain taxable brokerage account.
+Keep your strategy simple enough that you could explain it in one clear sentence.

 What Changes at $50,000, $100,000, and $250,000

-• Around $50,000, the money often covers an emergency fund and a real dent in high-interest debt, with something left for a retirement contribution.
+• At around $50,000, you're often looking at covering an emergency fund and making a real dent in credit card debt, with maybe a retirement contribution left over.

-• Around $100,000, the money usually reaches taxable investing after the first three priorities, and a one-time meeting with a fee-only advisor starts to earn its cost.
+• At around $100,000, the money typically gets you through the first three priorities and into taxable investing territory.
+That's also when a one-time session with a fee-only financial advisor starts to feel worth the cost.

-• Around $250,000 or more, ongoing professional advice, a written tax plan, and a slower timeline for any real estate or business decision typically make sense.
+• At $250,000 or more, ongoing professional advice, a proper tax plan, and taking your time with any real estate or business decisions start to make good financial sense.

 When to Bring In Professional Help

-Some inheritances carry deadlines and tax traps that a waiting period alone does not solve.
-An inherited retirement account, real estate in another state, a business interest, or any amount large enough to change your tax bracket is a good reason to spend an hour with a CPA or a fee-only financial planner.
+Some inheritances come with deadlines and tax traps that a waiting period won't solve.
+If you're dealing with an inherited retirement account, real estate in another state, a family business interest, or any amount large enough to push you into a different tax bracket—it's worth spending an hour with a CPA or a fee-only financial planner.

-What that hour costs depends on your market, but measured against a five-figure tax mistake, it is cheap insurance.
+What that hour costs depends on where you live, but measured against a five-figure tax mistake, it's some of the cheapest insurance you'll ever buy.

 How Legacywyse Can Help

-If the inheritance is coming through an estate you are also helping to settle, the money question and the paperwork question tend to blur together.
-Legacywyse gives executors and families a guided workspace for the probate path, the estate inventory, documents, and family review, so the settling work stays organized while you take your time with the money.
+If you're also helping settle the estate itself—dealing with probate paperwork, inventory, and family coordination—the money questions and the administrative questions tend to blur together.
+Legacywyse gives executors and families a guided workspace that keeps the probate path, estate inventory, documents, and family review organized while you take your time with the financial decisions.

-Start with the guided checklist when you're ready.
-The six months you give the money can be six months the estate work moves forward.
+When you're ready, start with our guided checklist.
+The six months you give yourself to think about the money can also be six months the estate work moves steadily forward.

 Review note